Contents

 Who designed/built the Tower of London prison?

-The initial construction of the White Tower, the oldest part of the Tower of London complex, was started in 1078 under King William II and designed and built by Gundulf of Rochester, a Norman bishop.
+The initial construction of the White Tower, the oldest part of the Tower of London complex, was started in 1078 under King William II and was designed and built by Gundulf of Rochester, a Norman bishop.

 What is the best time to visit the Tower of London prison?